visforvali/ws297y/discord.md

 1. TOC
 {:toc}

-\\

 {: .important }
 > This "tl;dr (too long, didn't read)" tutorial goes over only the basics: fundamental controls; channel directory; and useful built-in or third-party-enabled functions.
 This guide is regularly updated based on user input and is designed to be read, referenced, and/or Ctrl+F'd as needed.
 For more in-depth documentation, check out the official [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"}.

-{ .warning }
+{: .warning }
 > If you've never used Discord, don't be intimidated!
 Discord's controls are a lot like text messaging or social media.
 You can get by with these 3 main functions: click #text channels on the left to enter them, type in the message box, and hit enter to send; click 🧵 and 📌 at the top of #text channels for a directory of threads (click a thread name to join and send messages in the panel that appears) and pinned posts; and click 🔊Voice channels on the left 1x to join voice-only and 2x to join voice-and-video.

->
-> Keep reading for more refined controls and our server's layout!
+Keep reading for more refined controls and our server's layout!

 # Getting Started

+First, you'll need to install the Discord app and create an account.

 - **Download Discord**: Discord can be accessed via browser, but the desktop client is recommended for the best experience.
-Download it here: [Desktop Installation Guide](https://support.discord.com/hc/en-us/articles/360034561191-Desktop-Installation-Guide).
+Download it here: [Desktop Installation Guide](https://support.discord.com/hc/en-us/articles/360034561191-Desktop-Installation-Guide){:target="_blank"}.
 You can also download the Discord app through Google Play or Apple Store.
-Here's the full list of [Discord's OS/System Requirements](https://support.discord.com/hc/en-us/articles/213491697-What-are-the-OS-system-requirements-for-Discord)
+Here's the full list of [Discord's OS/System Requirements](https://support.discord.com/hc/en-us/articles/213491697-What-are-the-OS-system-requirements-for-Discord){:target="_blank"}.
 - **Create an Account**: If you don't have a Discord account, the first step is to create one.
-The Discord desktop client will prompt you to do so the first time it's opened, or visit Discord's [registration page](https://discord.com/register) directly.
+The Discord desktop client will prompt you to do so the first time it's opened, or visit Discord's [registration page](https://discord.com/register){:target="_blank"} directly.
 Enter a valid email that you can access and that isn't associated with another Discord account and select a username that's case-insensitive/forced lowercase and between 2-32 characters (using a-z, 0-9, and . or _).

 _This username is not the same as your display name, the prominent name shown when you interact in a server or in direct messages (DMs), which can be changed later._

 Once you've completed the registration and verification process, use the Discord server invitation link on Classes to add yourself to the WS 297Y server.
-Refer to Discord's [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started) guide for additional help if needed.
+Refer to Discord's [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started){:target="_blank"} guide for additional help if needed.

 ## Code of Conduct

+Our priority is the privacy, security, and safety of the server.
 By joining, you are agreeing to these rules:

-- **Be civil, respectful, and considerate towards other members.** No hate speech, ableism, or discriminatory language or behavior of any kind will be tolerated.
-You will be banned.
+- Be civil, respectful, and considerate towards other members.
+No hate speech or discriminatory language or behavior of any kind will be tolerated.
-- **Never share an invite publicly.** Invitation links to join our server are set to expire for the safety of our community.
-If anyone comes here with bad intentions or to troll, they will be banned.
+- Server invitations are for this class only and are set to expire for the safety of our community.
+Never share an invite publicly.
-- **Keep everything said here confidential.** Do not screenshot or share content without express permission.
+- Keep everything said here confidential.
+Don't screenshot or share content without express permission.
 Anyone who does this will be banned and the content shared will be reported.
-- **Report harassment.** If you are made uncomfortable, bring your concerns to the facilitators and moderators.
+- If you're made uncomfortable, bring your concerns to the facilitators and moderators.
-- **Read member profiles before replying or DMing them.** Make sure to use their preferred pronouns and accommodate their listed access needs.
+- Read member profiles before replying or DMing them, to make sure you're using their preferred pronouns and accommodating any listed access needs.
-- **No spamming** Do not spam channels or individuals via DM.
+- Don't spam channels or members' direct messages.
-- **No age-restricted or obscene content.** This includes text, images, or links featuring nudity, sex, hard violence, or other graphically disturbing content.
+- Dont post age-restricted or obscene content (this includes text, images, or links featuring nudity, sex, hard violence, or anything else that's graphically disturbing).
-- **No trolling.** Harassment, trolling, and malicious shitposting will not be tolerated.
+- Harassment, trolling, and malicious shitposting will not be tolerated.
-- **Communicate as accessibly as possible!** Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html) for guidance); use alt-text and tone indicators (refer to [Alt Text as Poetry](https://tinyurl.com/yhfnfn3a) and [Tone Indicators](https://tinyurl.com/y8x2urop) for guidance); and use captions in voice channels (Discord doesn't have built-in captioning, but you can enable Live Captioning on your OS/browser).
+- Communicate accessibly!
+Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html){:target="_blank"} for guidance); use alt-text and tone indicators (for guidance, check out [Alt Text as Poetry](https://tinyurl.com/yhfnfn3a){:target="_blank"} and [Tone Indicators](https://tinyurl.com/y8x2urop){:target="_blank"}); and enable Live Captioning on your OS/browser for captions in voice channels (Discord doesn't yet have built-in captioning).
-- **Call in people.** Call in people gently when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments.
+- Call in people when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments.
-- **Respond to me ASAP if we DM you with a concern.** If the concern isn't addressed or there's no response after a few days, we might issue a timeout until the situation can be resolved.
-Breaking guidelines might result in a warning, kick, or ban depending on the circumstances.
-Our priority is the privacy, security, and safety of the server.
+- Respond to me if I DM you with a concern.
+If you don't respond for a few days or if a safety concern doesn't get addressed, I might notify your advisor to make sure you're okay, or issue a warning or timeout until the situation can be resolved.

 ## Customizing Your Profile